Lab41/PySEAL/README.md

 the validity of the parameters.

 The last objects to instantiate before we can complete various encryption tasks are:
-- KeyGenerator object (which takes in the context as its constructor argument and generates a public/private key).
+- KeyGenerator object (which takes in the context as its constructor argument and generates a public/private key pair as well as evaluation keys).
 - Encryptor object (which takes in the context and the public key as its constructor arguments and encrypts plaintext polynomials).
 - Decryptor object (which takes in the context and the secret key as its constructor arguments and decrypts plaintext polynomials).
 - IntegerEncoder object (which takes in the context's plain modulus as its constructor argument and encodes integers as plaintext polynomials and decodes plaintext polnomials as integers).
-- Evaluator object (which takes in the context as its constructor argument and performs computations on encrypted data).
+- Evaluator object (which takes in the context as its constructor argument, and performs computations on encrypted data and relinearizes encrypted data after multiplication operations).
+- EvaluationKeys object (which requires no arguments for the constructor and is passed to a KeyGenerator to generate evaluation keys and is also passed to an Evaluator when relinearizing).

 Once these objects are all instantiated, we can homomorphically encrypt and perform computations on encrypted data as follows:
 - Use the IntegerEncoder object to encode our data as plaintext polynomials.
 - Use the Encryptor object to encrypt the plaintext polynomials obtained above.
-- Use the Evaluator object to perform computations on the encrypted data.
+- Use the Evaluator object to perform computations on encrypted data (taking care to relinearize after multiplication operations).
 - Use the Decryptor object to decrypt the encrypted computational output(s).
 - Use the IntegerEncoder object to decode the decrypted output(s) (which are plaintext polynomials) and convert them back into integer data.